IFTTT/ConnectSDK-iOS/README.md

 ## Setup
 ### Configure redirect
 During Connection activation, your app will receive redirects intended for the Connect Button SDK.
-You must configure your app's PLIST file to accept incoming redirects with the same URL configured on the service tab in Redirects on https://platform.ifttt.com
+You must configure your app's PLIST file to accept incoming redirects with the same approved URI(s) you provide [here](https://platform.ifttt.com/mkt/embedded_redirects).
 ```
 <key>CFBundleURLTypes</key>
 <array>